joeyginorio/Explanation/README.md

 E = Experiment()

 # Run trial 7 animation, actual world
+# animate: controls whether to display animation
+# seq: controls which collision to ignore
+# save: controls whether to save each frame of animation as an img (to convert to video later)
 E.trial7(animate=True, seq='1',save=False)

 # Run trial 7 animation, ignoring first collision